defold/doc/docs/en/tutorials/runner.md

     ![Platform spikes](images/runner/3/danger_edges.png)

-9. Open "hero.go", mark the *Collision Object* and add the "danger" name to the *Mask* property.
+9. Open *hero.go*, mark the *Collision Object* and add the "danger" name to the *Mask* property.
 Then save the file.

     ![Hero collision](images/runner/3/hero_collision.png)

-10. Open "hero.script" and change the `on_message()` function so we get a reaction if the frog collides with a "danger" egde:
+10. Open *hero.script* and change the `on_message()` function so we get a reaction if the frog collides with a "danger" egde:

     ```lua
     -- hero.script